Delivery options

 Overview

-This program provides classroom instruction, laboratory practice with industry specific software, and unpaid clinical practicum placements at established healthcare facilities to train students to become competent health information management professionals.
+The Health Information Management program provides classroom instruction, laboratory practice with industry-specific software, and clinical practicum placements at established healthcare facilities.
+You will be trained to become a competent health information management professional with these resources and support.

 Is this the right fit for me?